monzo/ddbt/README.md

 - `ddbt test` will run all tests referencing all your models, or those filtered for, in your project against your data warehouse
 - `ddbt show my_model` will output the compiled SQL to the terminal
 - `ddbt copy my_model` will copy the compiled SQL into your clipboard
+- `ddbt show-dag` will output the order of how the models will execute

 ### Global Arguments
 - `--models model_filter` _or_ `-m model_filter`: Instead of running for every model in your project, DDBT will only execute against the requested models.
 See filters below for what is accepted for `my_model`